prolix-oc/Refyne/README.md

 ### Is this script safe? 🛡️

 Yes, this script is safe.
 It is designed to be as non-invasive as possible & it does not install any third-party software.
 If you want to see what the script does but you don't understand PowerShell, you can view the execution flow [here](docs/Refyne_Execution_Flow.md).
 Otherwise, you can view the source code [here](Refyne.ps1).
 It's all open-source.
+All of the changes made by this script can be found [here](docs/Refyne_Changes.md).

 ### My system broke because of your script! 😱